Panthyr/panthyr_multiplexer_C/readme.md

 1. Waiting for an exclamation mark (0x21) or question mark (0x3F) as a message start identifier.
 2. It then regards the following characters as part of the incoming command and stores them in `AuxRx` and waits for asterisk (0x2A) to close the command.
 3. If the length of the command exeeds `COMMANDMAXLENGTH` (50 bytes in v0.4), the buffer is emptied and goes back to step one.
-4. After rx of * (0x2A), the message buffer `AuxRx` is compared to know commands and the corresponding flag is set.
+4. After rx of * (0x2A), the message buffer `AuxRx` is compared to know commands (see above) and the corresponding flag is set.
 If the command is unknown, the machine goes back to step 1.

 At this point, the `main()` loop takes over and handles the request and unsets the flag afterwards.